genny-project/alyson-v7/README.md

 The **Question Sets** are composed of **Question Groups** and **Questions**.
 A **Question Sets** is rendered as a Form component with each **Question Group** being rendered as a **FormGroup** Component, and each **Question** as an **Input** component.
 They cover almost all of the display elements and interactable elements shown on the page.

 ### Applying Themes.
-Unlike Base Entities, **Themes** are connected to Question Sets by the **ContextList**.
+Unlike Base Entities, **Themes** are connected to Question Sets using the **Context List** instead of Links.

 ### Questions
 A Question is connected to an Ask, which has an Attribute.
-It is displayed as an Input component.
-The data for the Input is used from the `question` field.
+It is displayed as a **Visual Control** (see below).
+The data for the Visual Control is used from the `question` field.

 ### Question Groups
 The Question Group is a container form a group of Questions and/or Question Groups.
 It can be used to pass inheritable Theme data to all of the children, and also can told to render in a different way if there are any Behavioural Attributes attached to the Theme.